 The time between laser fan L1 and L2 hitting the same sensor is always the same, regardless of distance, because the angle and the rate of rotation within the time-frame of the sweep are very constant.
 Taking the ratio of these two times will remove the rotational speed from the equation and give you a relative distance between the sensor pair and the lasers.
 Knowing the exact vertical separation between the sensors and also knowing the exact angle between the laser fans will fix the distance to a known scale.

-COMPARING THIS APPROACH TO THE TWIN SWEEP PULSE:CONSTANT SPEED APPROACH
+COMPARING THIS APPROACH TO THE HTC VIVE SYNC PULSE:CONSTANT SPEED APPROACH

 - This approach does not need exact rotational speeds, only consistent speeds whilst sweeping over the object which makes the hardware easier/cheaper.

 - Different rotational speeds (within bands) can be used to determine different bases and axis.
 This allows multiple bases sweeping without the need to sync them all together.

 - As the only critical time for interference is limited to the time it is sweeping over the cluster, different rotational speeds for all the bases minimises the interference between them to very infrequent clashes.
 Then, on the next sweep following the clash, they have moved away from each other.

 - Target movement, so long as it's linear whilst the laser sweeps the target, changes both the apparent speed of rotation as well as the duration between the hits.
 This essentially compensates for movement.

 - With a single base station you still have degrees of freedom in the position of the tracked object.
 It would need three base stations or two base stations and an IMU to give full pose.
 Interestingly, this goes away for tracked robots where the ground plane and the sensors height and orientation to that plane are known (i.e. ideal for factory tracking).